malramsay64/phd-thesis/05_Crystal_Melting/results.md

 # Results

-This section models the melting rate of the p2 crystal as a methods of understanding which part of the process is responsible for the slow crystallisation and melting.
+This section measures the melting rate of the p2 crystal and describes the rates using different models of growth.
+This allows us to understand which aspects of the growth and melting rates are important for describing the process, giving an understanding of why crystallisation and growth is so slow.
-We start by finding the quantities used in the analysis of the melting rates, followed by fitting the three theories described in @sec:crystal_growth_theories, giving insight into why the crystal growth is slow.
+We start by finding the quantities used in the analysis of the melting rates, followed by fitting the three theories described in @sec:crystal_growth_theories discussing how each of them describe the melting process.

 ## Important quantities for Melting and Growth

-In this section we are calculating the quantities needed to model the crystal growth.
+In this section we are calculating the quantities needed to model crystal growth.
 The melting point $T_m$,
 the spinodal temperature,
 the chemical potential $\Delta \mu$, and